AsafKaslassy/Weather_API/README.md

 Weather_API

-Get weather and weather forecasts for multiple cities.
+Get weather and weather forecasts for multiple cities, clothing recommandation according to the tempartue and all is easy to use with a GUI.